floooh/floooh.github.io/_posts/2019-09-27-modern-c-for-cpp-peeps.md

 ## So... should I switch to C now or what?

-Erm no, that's not the intention behind this blog post, at most doing my tiny bit to update the somewhat prevalent view (in *some* circles at least) of C as an outdated language which must be replaced at all cost (usually with languages that don't quite understand the essence of why people actually choose C).
+Erm no, that's not the intention behind this blog post, at most doing my tiny part to update the somewhat prevalent view (in *some* circles at least) of C as an outdated language which must be replaced at all cost (usually with languages that don't quite understand the essence of why people actually choose C).